inpercima/descriptions-examples-templates/README.md

 [![MIT license](https://img.shields.io/badge/license-MIT-blue.svg)](./LICENSE.md)

 This repository is created to learn and work with docker images and containers.
-It contains some base Dockerfiles.
+It contains some base Dockerfiles and examples.
 The repository is more a template and the individual files can be used in other projects.

 ## Prerequisites

 ### Docker

-* `docker 20.10.12` or higher
+* `docker 20.10.17` or higher

 ## Getting started